ropensci/drake/README.md

 ## target summ_regression2_small
 ## target 'report.md'

-# Change some of your code.
+# If you change the reg2() function,
+# all the regression2 targets are out of date,
+# which in turn affects 'report.md'.
 reg2 <- function(d){
   d$x4 <- d$x ^ 4
   lm(y ~ x4, data = d)
 }

-# Less work for the second round.
+# Second round: drake only rebuilds the targets
+# that depend on the things you changed.
 make(my_plan)

 ## target regression2_large